-- Occupational therapy, either open or structured sessions. - Physical activity such as the gym. - Social events which are organised by the ward staff. - Unit-based activities such as cooking, board games, social out and about events. - Baby massage/baby yoga. - A chaplaincy service is available.
-You can request an individual visit. - Walks into Morpeth and local area with staff.
-There is a café in the main entrance you can use with your family and friends.
+- Occupational therapy, either open or structured sessions. - Physical activity such as the gym. - Social events which are organised by the activities co-ordinator. - Unit-based activities such as cooking, board games, social out and about events. - Open art groups. - Baby massage with unit Nursery Nurse. - A chaplaincy service is available, you can attend a regular planned multidenominational service each Saturday at 10am in the hospital chapel, or request to have an individual visit arranged; see your Primary Nurse to arrange this. - Walks into Morpeth and local area with staff.
+There is a café in the main entrance you can use with your family and friends, or have a meal yourself.